 The easiest way to gain the right amount of weight for your baby is to increase your calories by eating larger portions of nutritious foods.
 A typical woman with a normal BMI who does 30 minutes of daily exercise should eat around 1800 kcal in the first trimester, 2200 kcal in the second trimester, and 2400 kcal in the third trimester.
 It’s important that you eat a well-balanced diet containing all five food groups.

-Here are some additional tips for staying fit and healthy during pregnancy.
+Here are some additional tips for keeping healthy and staying fit during pregnancy.

 1. Skip the sugary drinks.